Latest Trends in Automation 2026: AI-Powered Transformation

 - Self-Learning and Optimization: Automation systems continuously learn from data and optimize processes for improved efficiency.

-- Human-in-the-Loop Capabilities: seamless integration of human expertise to handle exceptions and manage complex scenarios where AI alone struggles.
+- Human-in-the-Loop Capabilities: integration of human expertise to handle exceptions and manage complex scenarios where AI alone struggles.

 Use Cases: